BA (University College London), MSc

 Julian’s accepts PI and clinical instructions primarily on the Multi-Track.
 He has particular expertise in industrial injury claims including deafness as well as fatal accidents, PTSD and complex holiday claims.
 His clinical negligence expertise includes brain injuries, claims against surgical negligence including damage to major internal organs, nerve damage claims and those which result in a substantial psychological element.
 A large number of his cases have been published by Lexis Nexis.
 He is happy to draft and advise on quantum and liability matters at any stage of the proceedings and has significant experience in the valuation of damages for multiple injuries following Sadler v Filipiak and another (2011) and also those involving PTSD and psychiatric injury.
 Current and recent cases include:

-A v D (2017) Multi-track, damages pleaded at over 200k, complicated and contradictory medical advice, important issues of mental health and unwillingness to undergo treatment.
+A v D (2017) Personal injury.
+Damages pleaded at over 200k, complicated and contradictory medical advice, important issues of mental health and unwillingness to undergo treatment.
 Successfully settled on eve of trial on behalf of Claimant.

 P v H (2017) Multi-track, damages pleaded at over 250k, Claimant with extensive pre-existing medical conditions.
 Numerous conferences, opinion on liability, opinion on quantum.
 Successful settlement before trial.